 Why choose government financing?

-- You can defer principal repayment for the first 12 months of the loan, helping you manage cash flow better;
+- You can defer principal repayment for the first 12 months of the loan, helping you manage cash flow better

 - The risk share of 70% by Enterprise Singapore.
-This increases your chances of approval because of less lender risk.
+This increases your chances of approval because of less lender risk

 1. SME Working Capital Loan

-Among the many SME loans available in Singapore is SME Working Capital Loan.
+Among the many SME loans available in Singapore is SME Working Capital Loan (WCL).
 It is a government-assisted financial loan under the Enterprise Financial Scheme (EFS-WCL).
-This loan is made available to SMEs, or businesses with a maximum number of 200 employees.
+This loan is made available to SMEs or businesses with a maximum of 200 employees.
 Plus, the SME must be registered in the country and is at least 30% owned by Singaporeans/PRs.

 Why choose business loans from banks?